GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I use them as basis for understanding interfaces on design level.***
 * Which functions will the system provide?
 * Which information is exchanged between the system and external entities?
+* Which interface partners does the system have?

+  ***Rationale:  In my role, I need to assess if  interfaces can impose safety hazards.***
 * Which modes and states does the system have?
 * Who provides the inputs to a critical function?
 # Security Expert